paboyi/0034-1---Portfolio-Ver.-ANN---Forward-Neural-Network-Visualization/README.md

 ## What it does

-- **Custom neural network engine** — neurons, weighted connections, sigmoid activation, bias, and forward propagation all implemented manually in TypeScript (no ML libraries)
+- **Custom neural network engine**: neurons, weighted connections, sigmoid activation, bias, and forward propagation all implemented manually in TypeScript (no ML libraries)
-- **Live canvas renderer** — draws the network dynamically, colour-codes fired vs unfired neurons in real time
+- **Live canvas renderer**: draws the network dynamically, colour-codes fired vs unfired neurons in real time
-- **Full-stack architecture** — an Express.js backend receives inputs, runs the computation server-side, and returns results to the frontend
+- **Full-stack architecture**: an Express.js backend receives inputs, runs the computation server-side, and returns results to the frontend
-- **Interactive UI** — configure inputs and hidden layers, pick a preset, submit values, and watch the network light up
+- **Interactive UI**: configure inputs and hidden layers, pick a preset, submit values, and watch the network light up
-- **Preset scenarios** — XOR gate, multi-class classifier, deep network, and single-neuron examples to get started instantly
+- **Preset scenarios**: XOR gate, multi-class classifier, deep network, and single-neuron examples to get started instantly

 ---